About the Program

 Why Train at Lowell CHC?

-This residency offers hands-on, mission-driven training shaped by strong partnerships and real-world care:
+This residency offers hands-on, mission-driven training shaped by trusted affiliations and real-world experience:

-- Health Center-Based Learning: Outpatient training at Lowell CHC connects residents to primary care, behavioral health, and preventive services — all under one roof.
+- Health Center-Based Learning: Residents train in outpatient care at Lowell CHC, where integrated services such as primary care, behavioral health, substance use treatment, and HIV care are available under one roof.

 Program Philosophy